Chart Color Schemes

 Briar Hill has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Feb 2026, the estimated population of the suburb of Briar Hill is around 3,368.
-This figure reflects an increase of 148 people since the 2021 Census, which reported a population of 3,220.
-The recent resident population estimate by AreaSearch was 3,280, based on examination of ABS's latest ERP data release in June 2024 and validation of 29 new addresses since the Census date.
-This results in a population density ratio of 2,513 persons per square kilometer for Briar Hill, placing it in the upper quartile compared to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 60% of overall population gains in recent periods.
+As of Feb 2026, the population of the suburb of Briar Hill is estimated at around 3,368.
+This figure represents an increase of 148 people since the 2021 Census, which reported a population of 3,220.
+The increase was inferred from AreaSearch's estimation of the resident population at 3,280 in June 2024, following examination of the latest ERP data release by the ABS, and an additional 29 validated new addresses since the Census date.
+This results in a population density ratio of 2,513 persons per square kilometer, placing Briar Hill in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 60.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population